 Each content plan begins with a monthly content calendar.
 The calendar has a detailed outline of weekly themes and a suggested daily post topics combining both curated and created items.
 Customized content designed to speak to their target base, allows for more engagement and interaction.

 Clients have raved about the freedom that these plans have created.
-They have revelled at the hours that have opened up to focus on the revenue generating activities they enjoy most.
+In fact, they have revelled at the hours that have opened up to focus on the revenue generating activities they enjoy most.
+If you’d like to chat about your content creation plan, please reach out!

-I began my creative career as a marketing executive in the beauty industry.
-As the salon marketing and branding Director I worked with many stylists and other beauty enthusiasts.
+I began my creative career as a salon marketing executive in the beauty industry.
+As the salon Marketing and Branding Director I worked with many stylists and other beauty enthusiasts.
 As a result, projects like this are almost like a coming home for me.

 Elizabeth was looking for a fresh new look for a very successful and established salon brand.
 Working with lighter shades and infusing white space enabled us to give the brand a new look and take on a new life!